If your personal information falls into the wrong hands, it can be used to steal your identity.

 What to do if you think your identity has been stolen.

-Contact your bank so they can block the account.
-This will stop a scammer from accessing your money.
+Contact your financial institution (such as your bank, stockbroker or super fund) so they can block the account.
+This will stop a scammer from accessing your money or investments.
 You may also need to cancel any credit or debit cards linked to your accounts.

 Change your passwords